leatama19/First-Repo/Week-06/README.md

 This sketch uses a a sine wave oscillator for both sound and visuals.
 As you move the mouse, the sound changes and the visuals pulse smoothly to match it.

+**3. Task development**
+I developed my sci-fi audio task by adding interactive controls and visuals.
+It allows you to change the amp and the tone using the mouse and the circle shows how it responds to the sound.
+I have also added text at the bottom of the sketch.

 # Requirements
 *Written in Processing 4.3*
 *Imported Processing Sound library*